 After you write the exam

-- We will begin marking exams after the exam window is closed.
+- Exams will begin to be marked after the exam window has closed.

 No exam result will be given after you write the exam.
 Your exam results will be emailed to you three weeks after the exam’s last day of administration; your results will also be posted in your CNA account.